zimolzak/birthday-party/list.md

       Tree Pipers, Tree Skippers, Canvas Pacers.
 Any color *except* orange, yellow, purple, pink, white.

-- Any battery-powered **wristwatch** with hands (not digital numbers), with a chronograph (stopwatch) built-in.
-Seiko or Timex are reasonable.
-Not fancy.

-- The book **When I Grow Up** by Weird Al Yankovic.

 - **Old-timey "straight key"** for Morse code.
 Search eBay for "navy flameproof" or "vintage straight key."
 J-38 key is another classic style.
 Ideally get one that has all or most of the parts.
 (Don't buy